Itheum/itheumcore-elrond-data-nft-minter/README.md

 The setup workflow for the smart contract is as follows:

 - The SC deployment
-- Setting up the collection and sale parameters
+- Setting up the collection
-- Minting the SFT to be sold
+- Setting up the parameters used in creating Data NFT-FT

 #### init